ESMValGroup/ESMValTool_Tutorial/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-If this issue is about a specific episode within a lesson, please provide its link or filename.
+If this issue is about a specific episode, please provide its link or filename.